greenvilleassociates/FusionExtranetV4.1.3/README.md

 In the first release we are offering a fixed web platform of 1200px x Unlimited, but the system fixes the bottom bar to a corporate logo offering a much more sophisticated marketing delivery.

+INSTALL GIT OR INSTALLATRON ON YOUR SERVER<BR>
+Microsoft bought github.com and its a very robust and reliable package installation utility.
+To install git from Linux type "apt-get install git" on Ubuntu/Debian systems or "yum install git" on Redhat/Centos7 variants.
+For Windows Platforms you need to install Github desktop.
+Just Google search for it, and it installs as an .EXE.
+There is also an<BR> experimental windows version of git, but it takes expert help.
+We like to simply copy git to C:\windows\system32 as we think it should be there anyway.<BR>

 GETTING STARTED AND INSTALLATION ON A COMMERCIAL WEB ACCOUNT

 Once you get your account installed on any cPanel or CTS Panel Plus server, you can use GIT to clone a copy of the repository to your machine.